NCCT Teens FAQ

 What can I expect at auditions?

 Auditions for our teen show are usually the first Saturday in January.
-They take place on the stage at the Lebanon Opera House.
+They usually take place on the stage at the Lebanon Opera House (LOH).
+In 2024, while LOH is under construction, they will take place at the Greater Hartford United Church of Christ.
 Prior to the start of the actual auditions there is an optional audition workshop led by our Teen Board and Production Staff where you will do some singing, dancing, and get to know some of your fellow auditioners.
 We encourage teens new to the program to attend.

 Auditioners are asked to sing a song and take part in a dance audition.
 Specific details (what type of song, how long it should be, what to wear, order of events, etc…) vary from year to year based on what our production staff want to see.
 Details will be posted on the show page as they become available.
 Generally, dance auditions are done in smaller groups and the other auditioners are not allowed to watch.
 Vocal auditions are done on stage and everyone auditioning is allowed to sit in the audience and watch.
 Everyone knows how nerve wracking this can be and is very supportive.
 Parents are discouraged from attending but may with permission from the Production Staff and the teen involved.